Overview

 Day 2 - The Medoc Region

 After our delicious French breakfast we'll relax for a short, scenic drive into the countryside north of Bordeaux.
 This enchanting landscape is renown for its classic French wine estates, dotting the countryside in every direction.
 We'll pass chateau after chateau as we wind through one of France's most highly regarded wine regions, the Medoc.
 Covered with pine forests and blessed with a mild climate due to the nearby ocean, the Medoc's gravel soil allows for good drainage, heat retention and extensive root systems.
 The result is an abundance of wine estates producing some of the finest vintages in Europe.
-We'll visit two of them today, for tours and tastings, and have an excellent regional lunch at the latter.
+We'll visit two of them today, for tours and tastings, and have an excellent regional lunch at a local bistro.

 Day 3 - Saint Emilion and the Dordogne